New-Languages-for-NLP/course-materials/_sources/w2/projects.md

 will run the `install` and then the `convert` commands.
 Commands can also be run individually, but the workflow provides a clear sequence in which they are meant to be run.

-6. Probably the most important section of a project.yml file is the **commands** section.
+- Probably the most important section of a `project.yml` file is the **commands** section.
 This section describes an action or step within the larger workflow.
 Each action has a `name`.
 It can also require certain inputs and outputs.
 The `deps` section will test that required files are present.
 An `outputs` section will confirm that the expected output files were created.
 The `script` section works like the command line.
 You can run several commands in sequence utilizing information from `variables`.
+For example, the code below will run a python script called `split.py` to create files needed for model training.
+If there is more than one action in a command, you can add as many as you need.

 ```yaml
 commands: